Analytic solutions of relativistic dissipative spin hydrodynamics with radial expansion in Gubser flow: Analytic solutions in Gubser flow

 To close the system, we need the equations of state besides Eq. (\ref{eq: thermodynamic relations in ds3}).
 In \ref{subsec:Main-equations-in}, we assume that

 which is a reasonable approximation in the ultra-relativistic or high temperature limits.
 Here, $c_{s}^{2}$ is the speed of sound and usually one can choose $c_{s}^{2}=1/3$ for simplicity.
+We emphasize that EoS (\ref{eq: Eos-1}) does not imply the system is conformal invariant.
+In fact, there is no the conformal symmetry in our system.
+More discussion will be shown in the next subsection.
 On the other hand, inspired by the relation between particle number density and chemical potential, we assume another equation of state in high temperature limit \cite{Wang:2021ngp}, i.e.,

 with dimensionless constant $a$.
 Eqs. (\ref{eq: Eos-1}, \ref{eq: Eos-2}) are regarded as two given conditions in the subsequent discussion.

 For convenience, we further define a new auxiliary variable $\overline{\omega}^{2}$,